KDE/digikam-doc/getting_started/quick_start.rst

 .. important::

     At first run, digiKam will ask to download large files from Internet.
 These files are the deep-learning models used for the face management, red eyes removal, and the image quality sorting features.
-If you pass this stage without downloading files, these features will not work properly.
+If you pass this stage without downloading files, these features will not work properly, but you can reload this file later using option from the :ref:`Setup/Miscs/System <system_settings>` dialog page.

     .. figure:: images/models_downloader.webp
         :alt: